Nick Vannett

-Nick Vannett (born March 6, 1993) is an American football tight end for the New York Giants of the National Football League (NFL).
-He played college football at Ohio State.
-He has also been a member of the Seattle Seahawks, Pittsburgh Steelers, and Denver Broncos.
+Nick Vannett (born March 6, 1993) is an American professional football tight end for the Minnesota Vikings of the National Football League (NFL).
+He played college football for the Ohio State Buckeyes and was a member of the Buckeyes team that won the 2015 College Football Playoff National Championship.
+Vannett was selected by the Seattle Seahawks in the third round of the 2016 NFL draft and has also been a member of the Pittsburgh Steelers, Denver Broncos, New Orleans Saints, New York Giants, Houston Texans, Los Angeles Chargers, and Tennessee Titans.

-Early years
+Early life

 Vannett attended Westerville Central High School in Westerville, Ohio, where he graduated in 2011.
 Vannett played high school football for the Warhawks football team.
-Vannett achieved all-metro, all-OCC, and all-district selections in recognition of his contributions on the field.
-Vannett had 47 receptions for 606 yards and eight touchdowns in his senior season.
+He achieved all-metro, all-OCC, and all-district selections in recognition of his contributions on the field.
+Vannett had 47 receptions for 606 yards and eight touchdowns as a senior.
 He also played baseball in his youth but did not pursue the sport into college.

 College career

-Vannett committed to Ohio State on June 30, 2010 and signed his letter of intent on February 2, 2011.
-Vannett redshirted his first year at Ohio State but played in the next four seasons playing in 53 games totaling 55 receptions, 585 receiving yards, and six receiving touchdowns.
+Vannett committed to Ohio State on June 30, 2010, and signed his letter of intent on February 2, 2011.
+He redshirted his first year at Ohio State but played in the next four seasons playing in 53 games totaling 55 receptions for 585 yards and six touchdowns.
+Vannett played a key role in Ohio State’s run to their first national championship win since 2002.
+In the first quarter, he caught a one-yard touchdown, giving the Buckeyes a 14–7 lead in the contest where they ultimately prevailed 42–20 against the Oregon Ducks.
 Prior to his senior season, Vannett was ranked as the best tight end prospect by ESPN NFL Draft analyst Todd McShay.